george24601/notes/mgmt/project_mgmt.md

 When estimating project times, it should be remembered that programming products (which can be sold to paying customers) and programming systems are both three times as hard to write as simple independent in-house programs.

-The preparation of a PERT chart is the most valuable part of its use.
-Laying out the network, identifying the dependencies, and estimating the legs all force a great deal of very specific planning very early in a project.
-The first chart is always terrible, and one invents and invents in making the second one.

 Work complicates to fill the available time.

 The demand upon a resource tends to expand to match the supply of the resource (If the price is zero).
 The reverse is not true.